eyeonus/TradeDangerous-listener/README.md

 Once it's gotten them, it relinquishes the DB and turns off its busy signal, allowing the message processor to resume.
 It then exports all the listings it got to the live listings file.

-4) The message processor, which is started immediately after the listings exporter.
+4) The message processor, which is started 5 seconds after the update checker, immediately after the listings exporter.
 This is the method that actually puts the messages from the EDDN into the database.
 If it receives a busy signal from either the update checker or the listings exporter, it pauses, "Message processor acknowledging busy signal."
 When the busy signal(s) are turned off, it resumes from where it left off, "Busy signal off, message processor resuming."